-We define adjusted EBITDA, a non-GAAP financial measure, as net loss excluding the impact of interest expense, income tax expense, depreciation, amortization, stock-based compensation, net investment income and other transactions that we consider to be unique in nature.
+We define adjusted EBITDA, a non-GAAP financial measure, as net loss excluding the impact of income tax expense, depreciation, amortization, stock-based compensation, interest income (expense), net investment income, change in fair value of warrants liability, and other non-cash fair value adjustment on warrants and other transactions that we consider to be unique in nature.
 See "- Non-GAAP Financial Measures" for a reconciliation of net loss to adjusted EBITDA in accordance with GAAP.